qgis/QGIS-Documentation/source/docs/user_manual/plugins/python_console.rst

 package.

-The console is split in two main panels, top and bottom one resizable by using the horizontal splitter.
-Output area panel is a widget read-only which shows the commands output.
+The console is split in two main panels, top and bottom one resizable by using the horizontal splitter:

+* Input area panel is the interactive python shell for input commands.
+* Output area panel is a widget read-only which shows the commands output.
   You can drag and drop or copy and paste text into input area and execute code snippets from the output panel by selecting some text and clicking on the Enter selected command from the context menu.
 No matter if selected text contains the interpreter prompt (>>>, ...).
-Input area panel is the interactive python shell for input commands.

 Toolbar
 ========